How to Recover Shopify Abandoned Carts

 Given the high cart abandonment rate, every business should lean on abandoned cart emails.

-Let’s get started with the abandoned checkout recovery process through Shopify:
+Let’s get started with the abandoned cart recovery process through Shopify:

-1. Integrate your ecommerce store with your ESP
+1. Integrate your ecommerce store with your email marketing

 The first thing you need to do to get started with your abandoned cart recovery process is a bit technical.
 You need to integrate your ecommerce platform, like Shopify, with your email service provider (ESP).
 This way you can easily reach your Shopify customers through email.